 Central to my approach to teaching is an acceptance of where each student is with their own practice so that they move and breath sensitively and without struggle.
 I am influenced by my own Yoga teachers (Mary Stewart, Monica Voss, Chloe Fremantle, Peter Blackaby, amongst others) and by the experience of teaching my students.
-I am also influenced by other movement disciplines, most notably the Feldenkrais Method, and I am currently a third year student on the four year London Feldenkrais training programme.
+I am also influenced by other movement disciplines, most notably the Feldenkrais Method, and I am currently a fourth year student on the four year London Feldenkrais training programme.

 My personal practice nurtures me, enriches my life, and gives me the possibility of responding to challenges from a more reflective place.
 These are some of the wider benefits that I endeavour to share with my students when I teach.

 Most of my regular adult teaching takes place in Brighton and the surrounding area but I also teach day workshops and weekends nationally and I am Co-Director of the British Wheel of Yoga accredited London Yoga Teacher Training Course .